groupvine/gv-doc/2-members/1_2-membersAdd.md

 </span> <!-- free -->

-Columns not included in your file are unaffected when the file is uploaded.
+Columns not included in the upload file are unaffected when the file is uploaded.

 <span class="g4s">